Great Reset

-The Great Reset Initiative, and the WEF more broadly, have been criticised by commentators for encouraging economic deregulation and expanding the influence of private corporations, particularly multinational corporations, in policymaking at the expense of governments.
-Others argued that it overemphasised health and exaggerated the ability of a small group of decision-makers to reshape the global economy, or that it amounted to crony capitalism.
+The Great Reset, and the WEF broadly, have been criticized by scholars and commentators for encouraging economic deregulation and expanding the influence of private corporations, particularly multinational corporations, in policymaking at the expense of governmental authority.
+Others have argued that the project regards health outcomes as a singularly important social macro trend and exaggerates the ability of a small group of decision-makers to reshape the global economy, or that it amounts to crony capitalism.

-The initiative also became the focus of conspiracy theories circulated mainly by conservative commentators on platforms such as YouTube, Facebook and Twitter.
-Claims included that the pandemic had been engineered by a secret group to control the global economy, that lockdowns were intentionally designed to cause economic collapse, or that a global elite sought to abolish private property while using vaccines to subjugate populations.
-Such theories gained traction when political leaders including U.S. president Joe Biden, New Zealand prime minister Jacinda Ardern, and Canadian prime minister Justin Trudeau referred to the idea of a post-pandemic "reset" in public statements.
+The initiative became the focus of conspiracy theories circulated mainly by conservative commentators on social media platforms such as YouTube, Facebook, and Twitter.
+Conspiratorial claims included that the pandemic had been engineered by a secret group to control the global economy, that lockdowns were intentionally designed to cause economic collapse, or that a global elite sought to abolish private property while using vaccines to subjugate populations.
+Such theories gained traction when political leaders, including U.S. President Joe Biden, New Zealand Prime Minister Jacinda Ardern, and Canadian Prime Minister Justin Trudeau, referred to the idea of a post-pandemic "reset" in public statements.